 A Protocol on Claims, Legal Proceedings and Indemnification was adopted in addition to the MNEPR Framework Agreement.
 This Protocol basically ensures that claims against Contributing Parties and their personnel or contractors for any loss or damage arising from activities undertaken pursuant to the MNEPR Framework Agreement are not brought by the Russian Party and, if brought by a third party, are indemnified by the Russian Party.
 It contains, in particular, a model indemnity confirmation letter to be provided by the Russian Federation Ministry for Atomic Energy to contractors providing assistance under the MNEPR Framework Agreement.

-The OECD Secretary-General and the Russian Federation Ministry of Foreign Affairs are co-depositories for both instruments.
+The OECD Secretary-General and the Russian Federation Ministry of Foreign Affairs are co-depositories for the MNEPR Protocol.

 Last reviewed: 28 February 2018